 Tomatoes are a cornerstone of many backyard gardens, promising juicy, sun-ripened flavor that store-bought versions just can’t match.
 To get that perfect tomato harvest, however, you need to do more than just water and wait.
 Successful gardening is like hosting a good party; you need to make sure all your guests get along.
 Planting the …

 Dreaming of harvesting fresh vegetables from your own garden but limited by a small balcony, patio, or yard?
-Container gardening is the perfect solution (you can also try a vertical gardening or square foot gardening as well).
+Container gardening is the perfect solution (you can also try vertical gardening or square foot gardening as well).
 It allows you to grow a surprising amount of produce without needing a large plot of land.
-By …
+By controlling …